Hearthstone has been at the forefront of preservation and interpretation of technology, history, and art in our community since 1986.

 • Lynne Phillips, Curation Director

-and, now retired but who will always be considered part of our staff because of her decades of contributions to the museum…
+and, now retired but who will always be considered part of our staff because of her decades of service and profound contributions to the museum…

 • Ann Larson, Curator Emerita